Candye Kane

-Candice Caleb (November 13, 1961 – May 6, 2016), known professionally as Candye Kane, was an American blues singer, entertainer and adult film star.
-She loved to sing as a young girl and even appeared on "The Gong Show," as a kid.
-She dreamed of a successful music career and did get some music gigs, but worked in the adult entertainment industry briefly in the early to mid 1980s during porn's golden age to help finance her music career.
+Candice Caleb (November 13, 1961 – May 6, 2016), known professionally as Candye Kane, was an American adult film star, and later a blues singer.
+She loved to sing as a young girl and appeared on "The Gong Show," as a child.
+She dreamed of a successful music career and performed at some music gigs, but worked in the adult entertainment industry briefly in the early to mid 1980s during pornography's golden age to help finance her music career.
 Candye was recognized as an award-winning singer, songwriter, and performer in the blues and jazz genres.
-She was included in the books Rolling Stone Guide to Jazz and Blues, Elwood's Blues by Dan Aykroyd, The Blueshound Guide to Blues, AllMusic, and other blues books and periodicals.

 Early life

 Kane was born Candice Caleb in Ventura, California.
 She was raised in Highland Park, a Los Angeles suburb.

 Adult film star

-When she turned 18, she turned to adult modeling and stripping to make some cash, appearing in videos and over 150 magazines from 1983 to 1995.
+When she turned 18, she turned to adult modeling and stripping to make some money, appearing in videos and over 150 magazines from 1983 to 1995.
 Eventually she worked as a columnist for Gent magazine.